 Ten minutes before you get up in winter, the heat turns on.
 Ten minutes before you get home after a hot summer day at work, the air conditioning adjusts to cool the house.
 You use the heating and cooling only when you actually need them.

-A programmable thermostat can save you $180 on heating and cooling costs each year, according to Consumer Reports.
-Many models are simple enough to install on your own.
+A programmable thermostat can save you $50 on heating and cooling costs each year, according to the government’s Energy Star program.
+Starting around $60, many models are simple enough to install on your own.

 3. Switch Out Your Light Bulbs

 Another bright idea for savings?
 Replacing your light bulbs.

 Light emitting diode (LED) light bulbs are 90% more efficient than traditional incandescent bulbs and can last up to 20 years.

 LEDs used to be expensive for a single bulb, but today, you can get a two-pack of LED bulbs for under $5.

 By using the LEDs, you can save $4.10 per bulb per year on energy usage compared to an incandescent.
 The average American household has 50 light bulb sockets, according to the EPA’s Energy Star program, which means a potential annual savings $205 if you replaced every bulb in your house.

 4. Bundle Up Those Water Lines